Michael Hedges: Early years

 The son of Thayne Alden Hedges and Ruth Evelyn Hedges Ipsen, Michael Hedges was born in Sacramento, California.
 His life in music began in Enid, Oklahoma, playing flute and guitar.
 He enrolled at Phillips University in Enid to study classical guitar and composition under E. J. Ulrich, who Hedges credited as his biggest influence from his academic training.
-Hedges studied as a composition major at Peabody Conservatory in Baltimore, Maryland where he applied his classical background to steel-string acoustic guitar, also studying electronic music.
+Hedges studied as a composition major at the Peabody Conservatory in Baltimore, Maryland where he applied his classical background to steel-string acoustic guitar, also studying electronic music.

 Hedges made a living by playing and singing in bars and restaurants in Baltimore while a student at Peabody.
 From 1976 to 1977 he played electric guitar and flute for a local group called Lotus Band, which he left to start performing as a solo acoustic act.
 In 1980, he made plans to move to California to study music at Stanford University.
 Hedges was contacted in February 1981 by William Ackerman who heard him perform at the Varsity Theater in Palo Alto.
 On a napkin, Ackerman signed Hedges to a recording contract with Windham Hill Records.